Judge orders Trump administration to halt indiscriminate immigration stops, arrests in California

 LOS ANGELES (AP) — A federal judge on Friday ordered the Trump administration to halt indiscriminate immigration stops and arrests in seven California counties, including Los Angeles.

 Immigrant advocacy groups filed the lawsuit last week accusing President Donald Trump’s administration of systematically targeting brown-skinned people in Southern California during its ongoing immigration crackdown.
-The plaintiffs include three detained immigrants and two U.S. citizens, one who was held despite showing agents his identification.
+The plaintiffs include three detained immigrants and two U.S. citizens, one of whom was held despite showing agents his identification.

 The filing in U.S. District Court asked a judge to block the administration from using what they call unconstitutional tactics in immigration raids.
 Immigrant advocates accuse immigration officials of detaining someone based on their race, carrying out warrantless arrests, and denying detainees access to legal counsel at a holding facility in downtown LA.

-Judge Maame E. Frimpong also issued a separate order barring the federal government from restricting attorney access at a Los Angeles immigration detention facility.
+Judge Maame E. Frimpong also issued a separate order barring the federal government from restricting attorney access at a Los Angeles immigration detention facility in response to a request from nonprofit law firm Public Counsel.

-Frimpong issued the orders the day after a hearing during which advocacy groups argued that the government was violating the Fourth and Fifth amendments of the constitution.
+Frimpong issued the emergency orders, which are a temporary measure while the lawsuit proceeds, the day after a hearing during which advocacy groups argued that the government was violating the Fourth and Fifth amendments of the Constitution.

+She wrote in the order there was a “mountain of evidence” presented in the case that the federal government was committing the violations they were being accused of.

 Immigrants and Latino communities across Southern California have been on edge for weeks since the Trump administration stepped up arrests at car washes, Home Depot parking lots, immigration courts and a range of businesses.
 Tens of thousands of people have participated in rallies in the region over the raids and the subsequent deployment of the National Guard and Marines.